PLSALERNO/PLSALERNO/README.md

 - ⚡ Fun fact: ...
 -->

-# My name is Phaedra Salerno, and I am a senior at Williams College, majoring in physics.
+My name is Phaedra Salerno (she/her), and I am a senior at Williams College, majoring in physics.
+Currently, I am working on my theoretical condensed matter physics senior thesis in the research group of Professor Betül Pamuk.
+Previously, I have conducted molecular spectroscopy research under Professor Ben Augenbraun at Williams, and I have participated in summer REUs at the University of Mississippi (under Professor Gregory Tschumper) and the University of Minnesota (under Professor Sapna Sarupria).